How and When to Nap (Sleep) Train Your Baby or Toddler

 How To Nap Train Your Baby or Toddler, and Improve Nap Sleep

 bss_ebook_7napmistakes_left-transShort or non-existent baby naps can be so frustrating – but you don’t have to suffer through them!
 We have a ton of nap resources – and one of those nap resources is our free guide, 7 Common Napping Mistakes.
 Are you making any of these common nap mistakes?
 If so, they may be the cause of your baby’s non-napping.
-So download your free guide today, and start putting the tips to use as early as your baby’s next nap!
+So download your free guide today.
+Start putting the tips to use as early as your baby’s next nap!

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.